joestubbs/coe379L-sp25/docs/unit03/cnn.rst

     :alt:

-VGG16 architecture explained:
+VGG16 Architecture Explained
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. **Input Layer**: Input to VGG16 is a color image of 224x224 pixels.
+1. **Input Layer**: The input to VGG16 is a color image of 224x224 pixels.

-2. **Convolutional Layer**: It contains 13 convolutional layers, each followed by ReLU activation function, and a MaxPooling Layer.
-These convolution layer uses small 3x3 kernels, with stride =1 pixel.
+2. **Convolutional Layers**: It contains 13 convolutional layers, each with an ReLU activation function, and it contains 5 MaxPooling layers, interspersed within the convolutional layers, as depicted above.
+The convolution layers use small 3x3 kernels, with stride of 1 pixel.
 The number of filters in each convolutional layer increases as we go deeper into the network, from 64 filters in the first few layers to 512 filters in the later layers.

-3. **MaxPooling Layer**: Each convolutional block can have more than 1 convolutional layer.
-After each convolutional block we have MaxPooling layer with a 2x2 window and a stride of 2.
+3. **MaxPooling Layers**: After each convolutional block we have a MaxPooling layer with a 2x2 window and a stride of 2.
 Max-pooling is used to reduce the spatial dimensions of the feature maps while retaining the most important features.

 4. **Fully Connected Layer**: After the last convolutional block, VGG16 has 3 fully connected dense layers, followed by softmax for classification.
 The first two fully connected layers have 4096 neurons each, followed by a third fully connected layer with 1000 neurons, which is the number of classes in the ImageNet dataset for which VGG16 was originally designed.